 “Chronos is way better than some chick’s name,” Sid Mulholland declared.

+Spencer McGillicuddy smirked.
 “Why pick some actress over a god?”
-Spencer McGillicuddy smirked.

-Ruthlessness, she’s learned, defines him as much as brilliance.
 He fired the VP of finance after a single month, and rumor has it another shake-up is coming.

-“We can do it,” she mutters, glaring at the error message.
+Paul’s certainty still echoes in Fiona’s mind.
+“We can do it.”
+She glares at the error message.
 Her head throbs.
 She needs caffeine.

 A paper sign hangs crookedly from the coffee maker: OUT OF ORDER, written in thick black marker.
 She curses softly and crosses the rain-soaked campus to marketing’s building; their machine usually works.
 Birch trees shimmer like sepia silhouettes in the lamplight.